 Employ Interactive Games and Activities

-An effective learning platform is the one that establishes strong interactions and promotes collaborative learning culture.
+An effective online learning platform is the one that establishes strong interactions and promotes collaborative learning culture.
 This means that it is imperative for instructors to maintain positive relationships with the learners while also ensuring healthy association among the learners.

 This can be done by using the best way of encouraging group activities.
 Introduction of non-competitive games and activities break down the cliques within a learning environment.
 This also assists the new and shy students to have a sense of belonging.